tebiondl/PersonalTrivial/README.md

 # Trivial Expo Project

 Welcome to the Trivial Expo App, a modern, cross-platform application built using Expo and React Native.
-This project leverages Expo Router for file-based routing and includes a Python utility for converting question data from CSV to JSON format.

-## About Trivial
-Trivial is envisioned as a simple yet powerful trivia game that challenges your knowledge across multiple topics.
-Powered by dynamic question management and a flexible architecture, it serves as a foundation for engaging quiz experiences.
-Use the provided CSV-to-JSON conversion script to easily populate the app with new trivia content.
+This project is a simple trivia game that allows you to create and manage your own questions.
+Just to play with friends and have a good time.

 ## Features